juliesymons/juliesymons/GettingStarted.md

 ## First Example

 `BackgroundSubtraction`
  is a relatively simple example to start with.
-It includes several of the concepts that we will use.
+It can be used to introduced several of the concepts covered in this tutorial.
 It can be found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and under this path in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

 run inside cogdebugger - allows developer to visualize the graph, the fields, and step